instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 ```

 Client is expected to:
-1. Create [RTCPeerConnection] with provided ice servers and associate it with given `peer_id`.
+1. Create [RTCPeerConnection] with provided ICE servers and associate it with given `peer_id`.
 2. Initialize Audio and Video tracks without any additional settings.
 3. Add newly created tracks to [RTCPeerConnection].
 4. Create `sendrecv` [SDP Offer].